-Call queueing – What is call queueing and what is its role in your call center?
+Call queue – Definition of call queuing and its role in your call center

 What is call queueing?